ABovsh/eveus_beta/README.md

     unit_of_measurement: "%"
     mode: slider      # Optional but recommended
     icon: mdi:battery-charging-40
+    # This should be set to your EV's current SOC displayed on the dashboard before starting to charge
-    # Set this before each charging session
+    # Must be updated at the beginning of each charging session for accurate calculations
+    # This acts as your starting point for SOC tracking

   ev_soc_correction:
     name: "Charging Efficiency Loss"